Padmanabhan Palpu

-Life
+Sajil Sreedhar wrote a novel titled Athmasourabham based on the life of Dr.Palppu which was published in Yoganadam magazine owned by SNDP Yogam.

 Early life and education

-Padmanabhan Palpu was born on 2 November 1863 in Petta, Trivandrum, then in the Kingdom of Travancore, India.
-His family were wealthy and educated members of the Ezhava caste.
-The Ezhavas were traditionally occupied as weavers, farmers and some of them were employed as toddy tappers.
-In addition to that, many had involvements in agriculture and ayurvedic medicine, and they were also occupied as shopkeepers, astrologists, businessmen and land lords.
+Palpu was born in Petta, Thiruvananthapuram, then in the Kingdom of Travancore, India.
+His family consisted of wealthy and well-educated members who came from the Ezhava caste.
+The Ezhavas were traditionally occupied as weavers, farmers, toddy tappers.
+In addition, many had involvements in agriculture and ayurvedic medicine, and they were also occupied as shopkeepers, and businessmen.

-Palpu, who had learned English from a Eurasian tutor from the age of 12, attended Maharaja's College in Trivandrum and matriculated there in 1883.
+Palpu, who had learned English from a Eurasian tutor from the age of 12, attended Maharaja's College in Thiruvananthapuram and matriculated there in 1883.
 He then wrote the examination for admission to medical studies.
 He was denied the admission though he ranked second.
 It was common knowledge that his caste-related birth determined the decision, even though the official reason given was that he was beyond the age limit.
 Like his older brother, he seems to have been able to use his family's association with Christian missionaries to avoid the usual rule in the kingdom that Ezhavas were forbidden from school attendance.
 He was subsequently refused admission to Travancore Medical College due to his caste.
-From 1885, he attended a similar college in Madras, which was outside the kingdom, having raised money to do so through subscriptions and taking on debt.
-His financial situation was dire by the end of the first year, when he received an honour certificate, but he was able to complete the course with the aid of donations he solicited from various high-placed people.
-These donations were carefully scripted to prevent him from later taking up a position within the government, as Ezhavas were forbidden from such employment and many higher caste doctors would in any event refuse to work with lower caste colleagues.
+From 1885, he attended Madras Medical College, which was outside the kingdom, having raised money to do so through subscriptions and taking on debt.
+His financial situation was dire by the end of the first year, when he received an honour certificate, but he was able to complete the course with the aid of donations from various high-placed people.
+These donations were carefully scripted to prevent him from later taking up a position within the government, as Ezhavas were forbidden from such employment and many forward caste doctors would in any event refuse to work with backward caste colleagues.
 He went to England to further his medical training at London and Cambridge.
 Back in India and having been awarded his Licentiate in Medicine and Surgery in 1889, he found that his caste status prevented him from obtaining employment in the Travancore Health Service, which meant that he had to relocate to Mysore to get work.